NiekBrouwer98/drug-response-prediction-with-PRMs-paper/scripts/01_process_measured_profiles/README.md

 # 01: Process Measured Profiles

-To facilitate reproduction we have made all processed files available here: [LINK]
+To facilitate reproduction, we have made all processed files available here: https://surfdrive.surf.nl/s/Fdg4spN2zbtkwMa.

 This directory contains all scripts for processing measured post-treatment gene expression profiles from the raw data files.